freenas/freenas-docs/userguide/storage.rst

    after the property change will not be deduplicated.
 The only way to remove existing deduplicated data is to copy all of the data off of the dataset, set the property to off, then copy the data back in again.
-Alternately, create a new dataset with "ZFS Deduplication" left as disabled, copy the data to the new dataset, and destroy the original dataset.
+Alternately, create a new dataset with :guilabel:`ZFS Deduplication` left disabled, copy the data to the new dataset, and destroy the original dataset.
 #endif freenas